Morozzzko/Morozzzko.github.io/_drafts/2019-11-16-making-the-most-of-your-result-objects.html.md

 When we talk about returning multiple values, we actually meat returning [a tuple](https://en.wikipedia.org/wiki/Tuple) – an ordered list with some values.

-Ruby has a nice support for this approach – let's see how we can write the `swap` functions that takes two values and reverses them:
+Ruby has a nice support for this approach – let's see how we can write the `swap` functions that takes two values and swaps them:

 ```ruby
 def swap(a, b)